mgsloan/mgsloan-site/posts/inspecting-haskell-instance-resolution.md

 It's easy to imagine that the programmer might be very puzzled by this error - they might ask "Where in the world did Semigroup come from??".
-They'd be quite justified in their puzzlement, considering that the error message is naming something that isn't in their code.
+They'd be quite justified in their perplexity, considering that the error message is naming something that isn't in their code.

 GHC's instance resolution is doing something like this: